Loading

 No Revised Plan After Concerns

 When a planning commission raises substantive concerns at a hearing and the developer does not submit a revised plan addressing those concerns before the next hearing, the outcome is predictable.
-The Pathway Mapper flags this pattern: unaddressed prior hearing concerns plus a staff denial recommendation equals near-certain unanimous rejection.
+The Approval path review flags this pattern: unaddressed prior hearing concerns plus a staff denial recommendation equals near-certain unanimous rejection.

 The Staff Signal